meyfa/recaptcha-promise/README.md

 ## Usage

-**UPDATE NOTICE**: If you are currently using version 0.x of this package, fear not!
-Everything still works the same in this version.
-Nonetheless, if you do have the time, consider upgrading to the newer usage patterns.

 ### Creating an instance

 This is the recommended way.
 First, an instance is created with your secret key.